Volpestyle/spatial-ui-lab/docs/graph-gestures/gesture-definitions.md

 # Gesture Definitions

-Webcam → hand landmarks → gesture state machine → `GraphCommand` events → 3D node UI.
+Webcam → hand landmarks → gesture state machine → `ViewportCommand` events → 3D node UI.
 Here is how to implement that cleanly in the browser.

 ---